oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### quantity

-Defines a product quantity to which apply the rule
+Defines a product quantity to which the rule applies

 #### create, update